bmc0/dsp/README.md

 #### Optional dependencies:

-* libmad: for mp3 input support
+* libmad: For mp3 input support.
-* alsa-lib: for alsa input/output support
+* alsa-lib: For alsa input/output support.
-* fftw3: for resample and fir effects
+* fftw3: For resample and fir effects.
-* libao: for ao output support
+* libao: For ao output support.
-* LADSPA: for building the LADSPA frontend
+* LADSPA: For building the LADSPA frontend.
-* ffmpeg (libavcodec, libavformat, libavutil, and libavresample): for ffmpeg input support.
+* ffmpeg (libavcodec, libavformat, libavutil, and libavresample): For ffmpeg input support.
-* libpulse: for PulseAudio input/ouput support
+* libpulse: For PulseAudio input/ouput support.

 #### Build: